-To determine the useful runway length, fly the length of your selected runway at one of the ground speeds on the chart below.
-Read runway length under time in seconds.
-In planning your required take off distance, consider a 50% safety margin; i.e., if performance for the situation requires a take off distance of 600 feet to clear obstacles, add 300 feet for a safety margin (600 X 1.5 = 900 feet).
+To determine the useful runway length, fly the length of your selected runway at one of the ground speeds listed on the chart.
+Read the runway length under the time in seconds column.
+In planning your required takeoff distance, consider a 50% safety margin.
+If performance for the situation requires a take off distance of 600 feet to clear obstacles, add 300 feet for a safety margin.